 The original pastry shop has maintained its authentic atmosphere and design, featuring early XX-century furnishings, mirrors, and ceilings.

-At Marchesi, it’s best to have your breakfast standing at the bar, like Italians, because the prices at the table are ridiculously high.
+At Marchesi, it’s best to have your breakfast standing at the bar, like Italians, because the prices at the table are quite high.

 What to order: the quintessential cappuccino and brioche, of course, but they are also famous for their fine chocolate.